elderenrique/counter-element/README.md

 Please report issues using the [Github issue tool](../../issues).

-- tested with YOOtheme Pro 1.20 beta, might not work with earlier versions

-## To-do

-- digit grouping delimiter
+- not compatible with YOOtheme Pro 1.20+, for the newest version see [master branch](https://github.com/forrestkirby/counter-element/tree/master)

 ## About